A quiet revolution in formal methods and verification.

 OxiZ follows a clean, modular CDCL(T) (Conflict-Driven Clause Learning with Theory) design:

-SAT Core (oxiz-sat)
+SAT Core (

-Modern CDCL with two-watched literals, multiple branching heuristics (VSIDS, LRB, VMTF, CHB), clause minimization, preprocessing (BCE, BVE), and full DRAT proof logging.
+Modern CDCL with two-watched literals, multiple branching heuristics (VSIDS, LRB, VMTF, CHB), clause minimization, preprocessing (BCE, BVE), and full DRAT proof logging. -

-Theory Solvers (oxiz-theories)
+Theory Solvers (

-Fully modular and extensible:
+Fully modular and extensible:- EUF: Congruence closure

-SMT Orchestration Layer (oxiz-solver)
+SMT Orchestration Layer (

-Theory combination, Model-Based Quantifier Instantiation (MBQI), E-matching, Skolemization, and Destructive Equality Resolution (DER).
+Theory combination, Model-Based Quantifier Instantiation (MBQI), E-matching, Skolemization, and Destructive Equality Resolution (DER). -

-Proof & Verification (oxiz-proof)
+Proof & Verification (

 DRAT, Alethe, LFSC, and export to Coq/Lean/Isabelle — enabling machine-checkable proofs for safety-critical systems.

-oxiz-py)push/pop)| Logic | OxiZ vs Z3 (relative) | Notes |
+| Logic | OxiZ vs Z3 (relative) | Notes |

 |---|---|---|